PiusLucky/ExamScoreCompiler/README.md

 # 🎨 ExamScoreCompiler
-A little script I wrote while serving in Keto Junior Secondary School in Keto Region,  Mokwa, Niger state.
+A little script I wrote while serving in Ketso Junior Secondary School in Ketso Region,  Mokwa, Niger state.

 # ⏲️ Time taken to code
 I remember thinking and writing this piece of logic from scratch under four(4) minutes.
 Other members there serving thought I downloaded an App to solve it.